zowe/community/Technical-Steering-Committee/logging.md

 ### Message ID Components (message prefixes)

-OMP - Open Mainframe Project
 ZWE - Zowe, This should be used as default for all Zowe messages.

 ### Zowe Projects

+There are server and client side components that are logging separately as such we may have duplication of logging for Server side and Client side.

+#### Server Side

 A - API Mediation Layer
+D - Zowe App Framework
+S - Zowe System Services

+#### Client Side

 C - Zowe CLI
-D - Zowe App Framework
 E - Zowe VSCode Explorer
 H - Zowe Chat
 I - Zowe Intellij Explorer